MatthewBurstein/CV/README.md

 - Composing, producing and discovering music
 - Exploring the natural environment, both physically and intellectually
-- Chess enthusiast
+- Chess
 - Long-form articles about society, science and technology
-- Social justice causes
+- Social justice and equality